 Criminal Justice Internship Course

 All Criminal Justice majors are required to take CRJU 40963 – “Internship in Criminal Justice.”

 Students wishing to enroll in the Internship in Criminal Justice course must complete an Internship Application form.
-The application must be returned to the Internship Director, Dr. Michael Bachmann, one semester prior to enrollment.
+The application must be returned to the Internship Director, Dr. Ronald Burns, one semester prior to enrollment.

 Internships must be conducted during the semester the student is enrolled in the course.
 Previous internship experience or current employment experience will not apply to the CRJU Internship course.
-Summer internships are permissible only under exceptional circumstances.
+Summer internships are permissible when the CRJU Internship course is being offered.

 Criminal Justice Internship Director